wizroot-dev/xnew/README.md

 node.isFinalized(); // ...
 ```

 - By default, nodes automatically calls start when there are created.
-If you want to avoid it, call `this.stop()` inside the component function.
+If you want to avoid it, call `node.stop()` inside the component function.

 ### Original functions
 You can define original functions unless the function is already defined.
 ```
-const node = xnew(function () {
+const node = xnew(function ({ node }) {
     let counter = 0;

     return {